Rural Red Deer

 Restorative Justice is an approach that focuses on addressing and repairing harms caused by holding the wrong doer responsible for their actions.
 The person(s) harmed, the wrong doer and their families meet with trained facilitators to discuss the offence and jointly develop a plan to repair the harm that has occurred.
 This restorative process addresses both the causes and the consequences of offending- personal, relational and societal, in ways that promote accountability, healing and justice.

-The Rural Red Deer Restorative Justice program is available to young non-violent wrong doers (between 12 years and 25 years of age) and those they have harmed, who reside in or who are served by Blackfalds RCMP K division or Lacombe Police services.
+The Rural Red Deer Restorative Justice program is available to wrong doers (between 12 years and 25 years of age) and those they have harmed, who reside in or who are served by Blackfalds RCMP K division , Lacombe Police Service or Bashaw RCMP detachment.

 What’s the difference between the Restorative Justice process and the Traditional Justice System?